wp-plugins/wpmu-plugin-stats/readme.txt

 Usage data is cached in a Transient (non-autoloading) but the data collection process can be a very expensive operation depending on plugin and (especially) site count.
 Check the [FAQ](https://wordpress.org/plugins/wpmu-plugin-stats/faq/ "Frequently Asked Questions") for more details on caching.

-** Requires a WordPress Multisite Installation **
+> __Requires a WordPress Multisite Installation__
-* JavaScript needs to be enabled to see the list of sites using a plugin *
+> JavaScript is required to toggle the list of sites using a plugin

 = Development =